Senior Citizens Partylist

 Coalition of Associations of Senior Citizens in the Philippines, Inc., commonly known as Senior Citizens Partylist, is a political party in the Philippines representing the interests of the elderly, otherwise known as senior citizens in the Philippines.
 It has run and won seats in the party-list elections.
 It has been plagued by party infighting, which has led to delay in its nominees taking their seats in the House of Representatives.

 History

 2007

-Coalition of Associations of Senior Citizens in the Philippines was accredited as a partylist by the Commission on Elections on March 16, 2007.
+The Coalition of Associations of Senior Citizens in the Philippines, which was established in 2003, was accredited as a partylist by the Commission on Elections on March 16, 2007.
 Senior Citizens Partylist initially did not win a seat in 2007.
 However, due to the 2009 BANAT vs. COMELEC decision of the Supreme Court, they were awarded one seat.

 2010

 The party finished second in the national party-list vote, winning two seats in the House of Representatives.
 After its two nominees were seated, one of them, David Kho, offered to resign to let the 4th nominee, Remedios Arquiza, take his seat.
 The Commission on Elections, prohibiting term-sharing unless a nominee dies, disallowed it.

 In the 15th Congress, the party was able to pass the law requiring that senior citizens have their own polling precincts.